 The following selected financial data should be read together with our Consolidated Financial Statements and the related notes and the discussion under "Management's Discussion and Analysis of Financial Condition and Results of Operations," which are included elsewhere in this prospectus.
-The financial information as of and for the fiscal years ended September 30, 2014, 2013, 2012, 2011 and 2010 set forth below was derived from our audited Consolidated Financial Statements and related notes.
+The financial information as of and for the fiscal years ended September 30, 2013, 2012, 2011, 2010 and 2009 set forth below was derived from our audited Consolidated Financial Statements and related notes.
+The financial information as of and for the three months ended December 31, 2013 and 2012 was derived from our unaudited financial statements and related notes.
+In the opinion of management, all adjustments, consisting solely of normal recurring accruals, considered necessary for the fair presentation of financial statements for the interim periods, have been included.
 The historical financial information below may not be indicative of our future performance.
+Our results for the interim period may not be indicative of our results for the full year.